MaayanFarchi/Damka-WinForms/README.md

 ![alt text](https://github.com/MaayanFarchi/Damka/blob/master/GameBoard.png)

 ## Installation
-1. Install Visual Studio (Any version from 2012 should work)
+1. Install Visual Studio (Any version from 2012 should work).

 ## How to use?
 1. Clone this repo to your local machine using https://github.com/MaayanFarchi/Damka-WinForms